isomerpages/moe-standrewssec/_about-sass/Achievements.md

 * “School Sports: Saints hockey captain Sean See feted with ST's Young Star Award”, The Straits Times, on Oct 26, by Wang Meng Meng

+#### Sec 1 Crossover Ceremony
+The Sec 1 Crossover Ceremony is a signature tradition annually.
+Each year, we witness a new cohort of young boys crossing over the school field, signifying their growing up from boys to gentlemen.
+We are humbled to have had our Crossover Ceremony featured in The Straits Times, on Jan 5 2023.
+Many thanks to our alumni, Shintaro Tay, for capturing this moment that will always be beautiful in our hearts.

 Founder's Day 2021
 ------------------